akveo/nebular/docs/articles/auth-guard.md

 # Protecting application based on user authentication

-Let's imaging we have the following application structure:
+Let's imagine we have the following application structure:
 - `/pages/*` - protected area available only for authenticated users
 - `/auth/*` - authentication area (login/register/etc) available for non-authenticated users